mullenj7/cr-duel-tool-users-api/README.md

 # Clash Royale Duel Tool Users API

-This Repository contains the code for the AWS Lambda functions for the Users API of the Clash Royale Duel Tool App.
+This Repository contains the code for the AWS Lambda functions for the Users API of the Clash Royale Duel Tool WebApp.
 The User functionality of the app is mainly implemented using AWS Cognito, DynamoDB, API Gateway and Lambda.

 The Lambda function code is written in `Node.js`.